leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ```

 Next, `Gnokey` will ask you for a password to encrypt your keypair and save it in local storage under `{your keypair name}`.
-This will generate a keypair based on a random `BIP39` mnemonic phrase, which will be displayed to you shortly.
+This will generate a keypair based on a random `BIP39` mnemonic phrase, which will be displayed shortly.
 Write this phrase down if you plan to use this keypair in the long run.

-In order to see currently saved keypairs, run:
+To see currently saved keypairs, run:

 ```
 gnokey list